Aaditya1011/Email-spam-classifier/README.md

 ├── notebook             # jupyter notebook
 ├── app.py               # Streamlit app for deploying the model
 ├── requirements.txt     # List of required Python libraries
 ├── spam.csv             # Dataset of labeled spam and valid messages └── README.md            # This file

-Example Usage
 Launch the app by running:

-bash
-Copy
 streamlit run app.py
 On the Streamlit interface, enter a message in the provided text box and click "Classify".